MY ME TIME AS A PARENT

 Recent research has shown that women today are less happy than they have been over the past 40 years.
 There are many theories about why, but lack of free time could be a major reason.

 I am not referring to only moms, dads are inclusive.
 Many would agree with me, raising a child is a full time job, even when you are not physically with them, you mentally arrange their things, take notes to pick out their wears, buy stuff for them, do tons of chores all centered around them.
 That plus if you have a job, part time or full time juggled with having a spouse and children.
 With all these and life happening, how do you even begin to think of having any ‘me time’, time to yourself, away from work, chores, the children, life?
 The key to tapping into your ‘me time’ is to be honest about what things make you feel rejuvenated and what drains your energy reserves.
 There are many activities that you think you’re supposed to like to do, but they stress you out because they take your time or cost too much.
-Whether you're pacifying toddlers, sleeplessly waiting for your teen to come home, caring for your aging parents, or… Click To Tweet This means taking time each day to do something for you.
+Whether you're pacifying toddlers, sleeplessly waiting for your teen to come home, caring for your aging parents, or all of the above, every parent needs an occasional break for sanity's sake.
+Click To Tweet This means taking time each day to do something for you.

 There are different feelings that pop up when you think of having ‘me’ time as a parent; there is the guilt wondering if you should be away from your child(ren), then there is the anxiety wondering how they will survive without you or how they are faring and still more guilt if you actually follow through with spending time away.